World Environment Day-3 simple ways of saving our Blue Planet

 I must apologize to my overseas friends for providing India centric solutions such as using pitchers made of mud for storing water in summers.

 Refrigerators, as we all know, are not really great friends of our Blue Planet.
 No doubt many people use them to make water cooler but at what expense?
 The price is terrible.
 Read this National Geographic article on how refrigerators harm our environment.

 The best alternative is to use natural products like mud-made pitchers for storing and cooling water.
-In India ,they are called watch Ghada or go site matkas.
+In India ,they are called Ghada or matkas.
 These vessels go easy on the environment, are easily disposable and do not cost a bomb.
 Besides all these factors, water stored in these vessels tastes great.

 Even today, many Indian households use ghadas for their water storage needs.
 But this tribe is losing its numbers.
 The attraction for modern refrigerators is too much for Indians to resist.

 This World Environment Day, let us pledge to use less glass in our buildings.
 Glass, as we know, reflects light and heat and directly adds to our ambient temperature.

 I live in Dwarka, a suburb in Delhi which was planned as an environment-friendly habitation.
 All the buildings here have big windows and spacious balconies.
 The idea was that citizens of Dwarka should use fewer ACs to cool their homes.
 Balconies were supposed to let air pass through the homes and cool them.

 But funnily, many citizens missed this important point.
 They covered up their balconies with glass screens and converted these empty spaces into some kind of a storage space.